kissmetrics/km-support/_posts/2013-09-14-recording-your-first-js-event.md

 * [Using API methods][using-api]: needs moderate experience with JavaScript, but gives more control over when to trigger events and what to name them.

 <a name="using-event-wizard"></a>
-# 1. Using the Event Wizard
+# Method 1.
+Using the Event Wizard

 <div id="wistia_700b63755a" class="wistia_embed wistia-embed" data-video-width="640" data-video-height="400"></div>